- Home

 2. Air fryer chicken and veg skewers

-So why not save your outdoor grill for cooking vegetables, and cook your meat in an air fryer?
-Ituses far less oil (usually around 80% less) too and makes sure the meat stays moist.
+So, why not save your outdoor grill for cooking vegetables, and cook your meat in an air fryer?
+It uses far less oil (usually around 80% less) and makes sure the meat stays moist.
 Plus, chicken is high in protein, niacin, selenium, and phosphorus.

-If you’re planning a BBQ this summer, why not make these air fryer chicken skewers with veggies?
+If you like the sound of this dish, why not make these air fryer chicken skewers with veggies?
 The tomato and peppers add a welcome dose of vitamins and antioxidants – as well as colour – and the skewers take less than 20 minutes to cook.
-If you’re veggie or vegan, why not make these air fryer miso tofu skewers from Vegan Bunny Chef instead?
+If you’re veggie or vegan, you could make these air fryer miso tofu skewers from Vegan Bunny Chef instead.

-Rather than cooking whole salmon fillets in your air fryer and then flaking them, why not make bite-sized pieces?
-Marinated in lemon, butter, and garlic, these air fryer salmon bites from Downshiftology aren’t just delicious, they’re also incrediblyversatile.
-You can reheat any leftovers in your air fryer and add to rice bowls, or simply enjoy as a healthy, protein-packed snack.
+Rather than cooking whole salmon fillets in your air fryer, why not make bite-sized pieces?
+Marinated in lemon, butter, and garlic, these air fryer salmon bites from Downshiftology aren’t just delicious, they’re also incredibly versatile.
+You can reheat any leftovers in your air fryer and add them to rice bowls, or simply enjoy them as a healthy, protein-packed snack.

-Once you’ve made your air fryer salmon bites from the recipe above, why not add them to this salmon salad recipe by Lauren Fit Foodie?
+Once you’ve made your air fryer salmon bites, why not add them to this salmon salad recipe from Lauren Fit Foodie?
 Packed with vitamins and antioxidants, the fresh veg is the perfect accompaniment to the fatty salmon, and the bang bang dressing adds just the right amount of zing.

 4. Air fryer roasted chickpea salad with avocado

-If you like the idea of a protein-packed salad but don’t fancy salmon – or just want another recipe – why not make a roasted chickpea salad?
+If you like the idea of a protein-packed salad but don’t fancy salmon, why not make a roasted chickpea salad?
 Chickpeas are a rich source of vitamins, minerals, and fibre, and are thought to offer many health benefits, from supporting weight management and digestion to reducing the risk of disease.

 When you roast chickpeas, they become deliciously crispy – but cooking them in the oven can return varying results, with some burning while others remain soft.
 Cooking them in an air fryer is a game changer, and pretty much guarantees you chewy, crunchy, flavoursome chickpeas in 15 minutes.

-This crispy air fryer chickpea recipe from Sweet Peas & Saffron uses garlic, onion powder, cayenne, salt, and paprika to flavour the chickpeas.
+This crispy air fryer chickpea recipe from Sweet Peas and Saffron uses garlic, onion powder, cayenne pepper, salt, and paprika to flavour the chickpeas.
 Once cooked, you can eat them by themselves as a savoury snack, or for maximum health benefits, why not add them to a salad?
-In this roast chickpea and avocado salad by Delish, the creaminess of the avocado pairs beautifully with piquant chickpeas and zingy tomatoes – and offers healthy fats and additional vitamins too!
+In this roast chickpea and avocado salad from Delish, the creaminess of the avocado pairs beautifully with piquant chickpeas and zingy tomatoes – and offers healthy fats and additional vitamins too!

 5. Air fryer chimichanga